 Welcome to the WebTrak system, a leading innovative technology that allows the public to see the general location of flights and air traffic flow in the Columbus region.
-This flight monitoring system includes specific information about flights from Port Columbus, Rickenbacker and Bolton Field airports as well as information on other air traffic operating in the Columbus region.
+This flight monitoring system includes specific information about flights from John Glenn International, Rickenbacker and Bolton Field airports as well as information on other air traffic operating in the Columbus region.
 This includes the aircraft’s type, track, altitude and flight identification.

 Real time and historical flight and aircraft radar data originate from the Federal Aviation Administration (FAA).
 Real time data is viewed in the Live Mode and is delayed by 21 minutes to maintain aviation security.
 Historical data is viewed in the Replay Mode and is available up to 90 days in the past.
-Noise data from twelve permanent noise monitoring terminals located in the vicinity of Port Columbus and two in the vicinity of Rickenbacker are updated daily and may only be viewed in the Replay Mode.
+Noise data from 16 permanent noise monitoring terminals located in the vicinity of John Glenn International and two in the vicinity of Rickenbacker are updated daily and may only be viewed in the Replay Mode.

 To access WebTrak click here.
 For your convenience, additional instructions have been provided below to help you navigate the site with greater ease.